|0116 ~ Stigmella lapponica|

 Resident.
 Common throughout the British Isles.

-A few scattered records on the western side of the county.
+A few scattered records from across the county.

 Wingspan : M & F, 5-7mm.